Coveo for Sitecore Hive Versus Legacy UI

 User context is non-cacheable because it’s prone to constant variation.

-In Hive, a limited number of components aren’t cacheable as they depend on Sitecore and the current context.
-In turn, this allows the other components to be put in a cache and use the values provided by the contextual components.
+This allows the other components to be put in a cache and use the values provided by the contextual components.

 Here is a list of components that aren’t cacheable: